groundwater-modeling-Spring2020/Course_Materials/FInal_Project/Readme.md

 3. I will create a  google sheet and share it with everyone in the class.
 There should be a column for stakeholder name, model number (see above), and the -/0/+ setting for each parameter.
 Finally, add a column for the post-ag water level in the town's well and enter your result.
 Every group should enter their results into the sheet

 ### Additional Discussion questions
 - Each group will have run 10 models, leading to a class-wide ensemble of 30 models - assuming no redundancy.
-This will sample less than10% of the possible models  How can we be sure that we have a reasonable representation of the range of different models?
+This will sample just over 1% of the possible models  How can we be sure that we have a reasonable representation of the range of different models?
 Is this important?
 - What is a good metric of 'model difference' if your goal is to establish an ensemble that represents the range of models?
 - How can you use the model tree structure to select the models to run?
 Do you need to have a prediction of interest to define 'differences' among models?
 - Is there any role for just randomly selecting model parameters?
 - If you do, what is the difference between Monte Carlo and Latin Hypercube sampling?